 A full day of hiking most of the trails around Lake Louise took us past Mirror Lake then up to Lake Agnes.
 Next was a climb up to The Beehive which overlooks Lake Louise.
 We descended down to The Plain of Six Glaciers Teahouse and continued on to the end of the trail with an epic view of Victoria Glacier which commonly can be seen as the backdrop in most pictures of Lake Louise.

-While we didn’t quite make it to the summit of Mount Temple due to unexpected snow squalls (just 400m short!), we had quite the adventure on this 9 mile hike from Moraine Lake.
+While we didn’t quite make it to the summit of Mount Temple due to unexpected snow squalls (just 589 ft short of the 11,627 ft summit !), we had quite the adventure on this 9 mile hike from Moraine Lake.
 At certain parts of the climb, we had to use our hand to climb up rocks.
 The way down was just as sketchy as there are multiple routes, so it’s easy to get lost and need to backtrack.

 The Mount Rundle hike is a great hike in Banff with an epic 360° view that reveals a sea of pointy mountains including the prominent Mount Temple over by Moraine Lake.
 This hike is quite hard due to a relentless, uphill climb that seems to get steeper the higher you get.